intmus/inttheory19-20/_09-non-chord-tones/a1-nonchordtones.md

 ## Non-chord tone recap

 Understanding non-chord tones is critical in increasing the accuracy and speed of your tonal analysis.
 When looking at pieces of music, specifically those that have complicated textures, you will often face difficult decisions about which tones are functional to the chord and progression and which tones are embellishing those functional tones.
+If you know the shapes that chord tones and their embellishments form, you can separate chord tones from embellishments by simply looking for common patterns.

 ## Labeling non-chord tones